jeremyknight-me/site/posts/2025/2025-06-27-host-ai-at-home-ollama.md

 ## Closing Thoughts

 Whether you're a developer, parent, or tech tinkerer, a locally hosted AI setup offers a rare combination of **performance, privacy, and flexibility**.
-I’ve grown a lot through this process—and it’s opened a lot of curiosity and capability for my family too.
+I’ve learned a lot through this process, and it’s opened a lot of curiosity and capability for my family too.

 If you’re considering doing something similar, I’d love to connect or answer questions.
 Feel free to explore my code and prompts on GitHub!